Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: Numerical ground state energies

-where $(i,j)$ is any pair of nearest neighbors.
-I have obtained an approximate value of $E^0(L)$ for XXZ models on the square lattice, by expanding $e^{L}H_{ij}e^{-L}$ to high orders in a symbolic computation and calculating the value of terms with only $s_z$ operators (since $\langle 0| s^x_i|0\rangle = \langle 0| s^y_i|0\rangle =0 $).
-In $L$, terms were included from a part of the lattice around the $(i,j)$-pair large enough to avoid any finite-size effects.
+Estimates of ground state energies can be calculated by expanding $ E^0(L) = \langle 0 | e^{L}H_{jk}e^{-L}|0 \rangle$ to a given order with the same expansion as in (\ref{eq:TExpand}) and calculating the value of terms with only $s_z$ operators and calculating the value of terms with only $s_z$ operators (since $\langle 0| s^x_j|0\rangle = \langle 0|s^y_j|0\rangle =0 $).
+Here, $(j,k)$ is any pair of nearest neighbors.
+I have obtained an approximate numerical value of $E^0(L)$ for XXZ models on the square lattice, by expanding $e^{L}H_{jk}e^{-L}$ to high orders in a symbolic computation.
+In $L$, terms were included from a part of the lattice around the $(j,k)$-pair large enough to avoid any finite-size effects.

 Table \ref{tab:E0L} lists the results for $\alpha=0.5$, 0.8, 0.9 and 1 (in units of $J$).
 The row labelled 'Reference energy' contains low numerical estimates as described in the caption.
 The next row, labelled '$E_\mathrm{XXZ}$' are calculated using formula (\ref{eq:HeisE0}).
-The row labelled '$E^0(L)$, nn corr.' gives the results of expanding (\ref{eq:E0L}) to 7th order with the form of $L$ given by (\ref{eq:LDef}) and calculating the minimum energy with $\eta$ as a variational parameter.
+The row labelled '$E^0(L)$, nn corr.' gives the results of expanding (\ref{eq:nncorrexpans}) to 7th order with the form of $L$ given by (\ref{eq:LDef}) and calculating the minimum energy with $\eta$ as a variational parameter.
 The values of $\eta$ are listed below; they agree with the values found by (\ref{eq:etaexact}) to within a few percent.
 To assess the convergence of the expansion, it can be noted that the biggest contribution to the energy from the 7th order term is -0.0002, for $\alpha=1$.
 Hence, the accuracy is probably sufficient for comparing the different approaches.